The Insider’s Guide to Scottsdale Auto Auctions

-Previews on Jan.
-15-17 are open to the public, but the auctions on Jan.
-16 and 17 are only open to ticket holders.
+Preview on Jan.
+26 is open to the public, but the auction on Jan.
+27 is only open to ticket holders.
 Also worth mentioning is that The Arizona Biltmore is notable for having been designed by legendary architect Frank Lloyd Wright.

 The Westin Kierland Resort & Spa